logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/testarchitect-automation-classes/engine-class-methods/getentityinformation.md

 The code for this example for each of the Python, and C\# harnesses is presented below.
 Note that, for the Python script, the location value is assigned to a variable named \_location; in the case of the C\# scripts, that variable has the name entLocation.

-**For Python harness**: Your snippet of code might resemble the following:
+For Python harness: Your snippet of code might resemble the following:

 ```
 #Get ID of the test module